albertgh/ACImageBrowser/readme.md

 <img src="https://github.com/albertgh/ACImageBrowser/raw/master/customize.png"/>

-If you want to custom a sub class, here is some methods you should know.
+If you want to make subclass, here is some methods you should know.

 ```objc
 //** for custom subclass working with things like bottom toolbar ******************